 After 24 hours of racing and 134 laps around the most famous race track in the world, they won with a five-second advantage over another Mercedes of HTP Motorsport.
 Engel took the lead on the final lap from HTP's driver Christian Hohenadel.

 In August 2016, it was announced that Maro Engel will be a part of Venturi Formula E Team in the third season of the electric single-seaters championship.
-He debuted at Hong Kong ePrix in October and finished 8th in the first race and scored maiden 'electric points'.
+He debuted at Hong Kong ePrix in October and finished 8th in the first race, scoring his maiden 'electric points'.
+Later in the season, he was in the points just two times and finished 17th in the final classification.